WU SOFTBALL STAFF/COACHES

 As a coach and league Director of the Joe Schwartz Little League, Meg's teams would go on to win District and Regional Championships before embarking on ASA tournament softball.

 Meg also sat on the City of Worcester Parks and Recreation Commission for 6 years, in addition to the 365Z Kindness Foundation Board.
 In 2017, Meg was the recipient of the Key to the City of Worcester for her community service work.
+She is an avid reader, and most recently became a grandmother of a future Worcester Union player!

 Mel Melkonian, graduate of Saint Peter Marian and Clark University, has strong roots in Worcester.
 Growing up in Worcester, Mel played for Schwartz Little League and played ASA with Mass Intensity Softball for 4 years.
 She went on to play 3 sports in high school and both softball and field hockey at Clark University.
 She was a standout athlete at Clark.
 At the beginning of her college career, she was named NEWMAC Rookie of the Year for both Field Hockey and Softball.
 She went on to lead the NCAA (all divisions) in points per game (4.17) and goals per game (1.78).
 With 115 career goals, Mel holds the record at Clark for goals in a season (32) and points in a season (75).
 She was also a three-time All-American for field hockey and a one time All-American for softball throughout her college career.
 She played infield and outfield for Clark and led her team in stolen bases, triples, and second in homeruns.
 She also held the second highest batting average.
 These accolades got her a spot as a “Face in the Crowd” in Sports Illustrated in 2010.

-Mel is looking forward to her next season with Worcester Union Athletics as the 14U Head Coach and hitting instructor.
+Mel is looking forward to her 4th season with Worcester Union Athletics as the 14U Head Coach and hitting instructor.
 She is passionate about contributing to the student-athlete experience both on and off the field and creating well-rounded student-athletes.
 Her players thrive off of her energy and enthusiasm for the game.
 Mel is confident in her ability to develop young players and provide them with the fundamentals and so much more.

-Steve Brunelle: 16U Coach
+Steve Brunelle: 18U Coach

 Steve Brunelle has been an athlete and a coach in Worcester for over 40 years, playing baskeball and football for Doherty High School and continued with both while getting his degree at American International College.
 He has been involved in youth sports the past 13 years in Worcester.
 Steve has coached both young men and women, 4 years on the basketball courts at St. Joe's, 4 years on the football field at Doherty High School and 13 years as a baseball/softball coach at Joe Schwartz Little League.
 He has been responsible for 3 All-Star Teams in his tenure, and also was instrumental and successful in starting the AAU Baseball program for the Central Mass Wolfpack, who played in the Regional their inaugural year.